yazdostum-nettr/parsql/parsql-macros/README.en.md

 - Support for multiple database systems (PostgreSQL, SQLite)
 - Type-safe database operations
 - Automatic protection against SQL Injection attacks
+- `Queryable` derivation attribute supports table name, where statement, select statement, group by, having, order by, limit and offset statements.
+- **New:** Complete pagination support: efficiently paginate results using `limit` and `offset` attributes.
+- `Insertable` derivation attribute generates table-specific INSERT statements.
+- `Updateable` derivation attribute generates table-specific UPDATE statements.
+- `Deletable` derivation attribute generates table-specific DELETE statements.
+- `SqlParams` derivation attribute allows the structure to be used for SQL parameters.
+- `UpdateParams` derivation attribute allows the structure to be used for UPDATE statements.
+- `FromRow` derivation attribute allows database rows to be converted to the structure.

 ## Macros